 5. Industrial Applications

-Since gold has exceptional chemical stability and resistance to oxidation, it is used in various industrial applications.
+Due to its exceptional chemical stability and resistance to oxidation, gold is utilized in numerous industrial applications.
 For example, gold nanoparticles are used to produce catalysts for chemical reactions, especially in the petrochemical and pharmaceutical industries.
 It is also used to manufacture precision optics and specific electronic components.

 Gold as an Investment